ItsNifer/Velocity-Converter/README.md

 ## Support

 For support and bug reporting, either submit and issue under the github repo - or personally DM me on twitter @NiferEdits with the issue.
-Please provide log files created by the script under "Installer-files/Logs"